South Bay (Los Angeles County): Music

-Black Flag guitarist Greg Ginn's SST record label, a seminal alternative rock label of the 1980s, maintained its headquarters in Lawndale.
+Black Flag guitarist Greg Brenton Ginn's SST record label, a seminal alternative rock label of the 1980s, maintained its headquarters in Lawndale.

 Sports and entertainment

 The South Bay is host to many professional sports teams and entertainment venues.
 The Los Angeles Rams and Los Angeles Chargers of the National Football League play at SoFi Stadium in Inglewood.
 The Los Angeles Clippers of the National Basketball Association play at Intuit Dome, which is also in Inglewood, while the LA Galaxy of Major League Soccer play their home games at Dignity Health Sports Park in Carson.

-Various entertainment venues are located in the South Bay, including SoFi Stadium, Kia Forum, and YouTube Theater in Inglewood, Dignity Health Sports Park in Carson, and Toyota Sports Center in El Segundo.
+Various entertainment venues are located in the South Bay, including SoFi Stadium, Kia Forum, Intuit Dome, and YouTube Theater in Inglewood, Dignity Health Sports Park in Carson, and Toyota Sports Center in El Segundo.
 Three casinos also operate in the South Bay; the Hollywood Park Casino in Inglewood and the Normandie Casino and Hustler Casino in Gardena.